Sherman business establishments in 1884

 married today at 1:30 o'clock at the residence of H. C. Hughes on

 West Lost Street, Rev. C. H. Govette tying the nuptial knot.
-Their

 future home will be in Tioga.